Candy9955/api-RatingReviews/README.md

 # Reviews API for E-commerce website
-This is a group project I did in Hack Reactor.
-I am responsible for the reviews API
+This was a group project I did in Hack Reactor.
+I was responsible for the reviews API

 ### Description
 This APIs is for the e-commerce retail frontend project and can support the full data set for the frontend.